Home/Seeds/Whole Cumin Seeds

 Myths vs Realities

-RealityWhile cumin can aid digestion, it is not a cure-all and should be part of a balanced diet.
+RealityWhile cumin seeds can aid digestion, they are not a cure-all and should be part of a balanced diet.

 MythCumin seeds are only used in Indian cuisine.+

-RealityCumin is used in various cuisines worldwide, including Middle Eastern, Mexican, and Mediterranean.
+RealityCumin seeds are used in various cuisines worldwide, including Middle Eastern, Mexican, and Mediterranean.

 Healthy Recipes